 "H-he's not m-my b-boyfriend," he said as he tried to compose himself.

 "It's okay, Carlitos," his grandma said as she got up and sat beside him.
 She put her arm on his shoulders.
 "I think I had known that you weren't gonna be like most boys the moment I saw you right after you were born.
 That's why I insisted for you to be named Carlitos.
-You reminded me so much of someone very close a long time ago.
+You reminded me so much of someone very special a long time ago.
 But your father wanted a more 'American' name, so we had to compromise and settle with Charles.
 Actually, your mother had to cut in before we could start World War III," she chuckled a little.

 Charlie couldn't bear to look at his grandma.